Should You Try This Diet With UC?

 A gluten-free diet keeps diarrhea, constipation, and bloating associated with celiac disease at bay.
-It might seem like gluten (the protein in wheat) is a natural UC no-go, but “I see more gluten intolerance with Crohn’s patients than UC patients,” says Gardner.
+But it probably won't have much affect on your UC: While celiac disease and gluten sensitivity are related to the small bowel, ulcerative colitis affects the large bowel.
+“I see more gluten intolerance with Crohn’s patients than UC patients,” says Gardner.
 “UC has to do with the colon more than digestion, and while it’s possible someone with UC could have intolerance to gluten, we don’t have evidence that gluten actually causes inflammation.”
-The bottom line: Try it if it makes you feel better, but don’t expect it to be a UC cure-all.

 The goal of this high-fat, low-carb diet is to force your body into ketosis, where it burns fat for fuel, not carbs.
 But those with UC should steer clear, says Gardner.
 “I do not recommend a keto diet for several reasons,” she says.
 “First of all, keto doesn’t always promote healthier, leaner sources of protein.
 Secondly, a keto diet is going to be higher in saturated fats and there’s a connection between consuming saturated fats and increased inflammation.
 It’s also not going to be as well-balanced as you’d want for UC.”